scottjcrouch/ScootNES/README.md

 ## Running
     cd bin
-    ./basicnes path_to_rom.nes
+    ./ScootNES path_to_rom.nes

 ## Building on Windows
-BasicNES can be built on Windows with Mingw-w64 and MSYS binaries added to %PATH%.
+ScootNES can be built on Windows with Mingw-w64 and MSYS binaries added to %PATH%.
 SDL2 development library and header files for Mingw 64-bit ([found here](https://www.libsdl.org/download-2.0.php)) must be copied to lib/SDL2 and include/SDL2 in the project folder respectively.

 ## Controls
 * D-pad: Arrow keys